Particular/docs.particular.net/Content/ServiceControl/use-ravendb-studio.md

 ---
 title: How to directly access ServiceControl data via RavenDB studio
-summary: Explains how to condigure ServiceControl to allow the direct access to the Embedded RavenDB instance
+summary: Explains how to configure ServiceControl to allow the direct access to the Embedded RavenDB instance
 tags:
 - ServiceControl
 - Configuration